alfonsogober/knearest/adapters/writing-adapters.md

       };

       machine.getArc = function (pair) {
-        // Get a single arc from the 'arcs' collection or table
+        // Get a single arc from the '{this.name}_arcs' collection or table
         // Return a promise, resolve with the arc
       };